criskkky/swiftly_mapconfigs/README.md

 👀 Don't forget to set the correct filename; for example, in this case, the file must be named `de_.cfg`.

 ### Configuring the plugin 👨🏻‍💻
-- Doesn't need additional config ✅
+- Doesn't need additional config than the one explained above ✅

 ### Todo List 🎯
 - Fix [issues](https://github.com/criskkky/swiftly_mapconfigs/issues) if there's any